Ian Chesterton: Background

+Character

 Ian provides the series with an action-orientated figure, able to perform the physical tasks that the elderly Doctor cannot.
 The Doctor rarely calls him by his first name (Ian) as the others do but rather by his surname, Chesterton.
-There was also a small number of instances where William Hartnell mistakingly calls him Chesterfield.
+There was also a small number of instances where William Hartnell calls him Chesterfield.
 His concern, above all, is for the safety of the TARDIS crew, and in the early stories he often takes issue with the Doctor's habit of placing the group in harm's way just to satisfy his own curiosity.
-The chemistry between Barbara and himself is also evident, although the nature of their relationship is never made explicit in the television series, and their eventual marriage is only revealed forty-five years later.
+The chemistry between Barbara and himself is also evident, although the nature of their relationship is never made explicit in the television series.
+Their eventual marriage is revealed in the fourth series of The Sarah Jane Adventures.

 Ian shows a breadth of skills throughout his tenure with the Doctor.
-He manages to create fire (An Unearthly Child), rides a horse, knows how to fight with swords (The Romans) and is knowledgeable about pressure points that can paralyse an opponent (The Aztecs).
+He manages to create fire (An Unearthly Child), rides a horse, knows how to fight with swords (The Romans) and is knowledgeable about pressure points that can paralyze an opponent (The Aztecs).
 He is also fiercely protective of Barbara, going on a lone mission to rescue her from Saracens in The Crusade.
 In that story, he is also knighted by King Richard I of England as "Sir Ian of Jaffa".
 After many travels, Ian and Barbara eventually use a Dalek time machine to go home, two years after their disappearance (The Chase).

 The character of Ian was intended by the production team to return for a guest appearance in the 1983 Doctor Who story Mawdryn Undead, but this plan fell through when Russell proved to be unavailable.
-The script was modified to instead feature Alistair Lethbridge-Stewart as the story's schoolteacher character.
+The script was modified to feature, instead, Alistair Lethbridge-Stewart as the story's schoolteacher character.
 However, in 1999 Russell did return to the part for the BBC Worldwide video release of The Crusade, two of the four episodes of which are missing from the archives.
 Russell provided linking narration between the existing episodes in character as an aged Ian Chesterton reminiscing about the events of the story.